duckodas/duckodas/README.md

 - **Role:** Lead Developer & Founder
 - **Duration:** 01/04/23 - Present

-Sapphire Developers is a team of dedicated bot developers specializing in Discord bots and web bots.
+Sapphire Development is a team of dedicated bot developers specializing in Discord bots and web bots.
 Our mission is to create brilliant, intelligent, and trustworthy solutions that enhance user experiences.
-We chose the name "Sapphire Developers" to reflect our commitment to excellence and the qualities associated with the precious gemstone, such as brilliance, wisdom, and trust.
+We chose the name "Sapphire Development" to reflect our commitment to excellence and the qualities associated with the precious gemstone, such as brilliance, wisdom, and trust.

 ### [Good Vibes Only](https://github.com/gvobot)